-10.3.3.1 Calculate the relative response factors (RRFs) for VX and the surrogate using Eq.
+10.3.3.1 Calculate the RRFs for each analyte and surrogate using Eq.
 3 and the primary characteristic ions found in Table 5, Section 17.
-For the internal standard, use the primary ion listed in Table 5 unless interferences are present (e.g., peak overlap, co-elution).
+Assign target compounds and surrogates to internal standards according to Table 4, Section 17.
+For internal standards, use the primary ion listed in Table 5, Section 17 unless interferences are present (e.g., peak overlap, co-elution).
 Unless otherwise stated, the area response of the primary characteristic ion is the quantitation ion.